Ethical Behavior: Key Element of Buddhist Teaching

 In Buddhist countries, artistic reminders of ethics are important teaching tools.

 People regularly see painting and sculptures depicting the Buddha’s own virtuous behavior.
 Tales of the Buddha’s past lives, known as jatakas, decorate the walls of temples, monasteries, and monuments.
 These serve to regularly remind viewers of exemplary conduct.
 Such visual cues can plant deep seeds and instill a strong sense of ethics.
-Such artworks entertain, but also inspire us to perform good deeds.
+Artworks entertain or delight us, but also inspire us to perform good deeds.

 Khenpo Gyaltsen Teaches on Virtue